robertorosero/pyhtonmig/Doc/library/nntplib.rst

 NNTP Objects
 ------------

-When connected, :class:`NNTP` objects support the following methods and attributes.
+When connected, :class:`NNTP` and :class:`NNTP_SSL` objects support the following methods and attributes.

 Attributes
 ^^^^^^^^^^